How To Find Elements In A Webpage Using JavaScript

 4. getElementsByTagName

-Here if you observe carefully, we have only one single method(getElementById) which returns the webelement and the rest are returning the list of webelements.
+Here if you observe carefully, we have only one single method(getElementById) which returns the webelement and the rest return the list of webelements.

-All these methods are available on the document.
+All these methods are available in the document.

-In selenium web driver, we try to find the element on driver instance because the driver instance is holding the browser instance but in javascript, we are finding the elements on the document because here we are querying the DOM (Document object model).
+In the Selenium web driver, we try to find the element on the driver instance because the driver instance is holding the browser instance but in javascript, we are finding the elements on the document because here we are querying the DOM (Document object model).

-Here I'm using below HTML code to demonstrate these Javascript element finding methods,
+Here I'm using below HTML code below to demonstrate these Javascript element-finding methods.

 getElementById